silvae86/silvae86.github.io/_posts/2021-08-19-git-rebasing-and-sourcetree.md

 ## The main problem with `rebase`

 Because it rewrites history in your local branch, `rebase` should never be used on branches where other people are working, or in other words, __public branches__.
-Let's say that you branched off of `main`, worked on ``.

 Quoting Atlassian's [on Merging vs. Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing):